awsdocs/aws-cloudformation-user-guide/doc_source/quickref-cloudwatchlogs.md

 The following template configures CloudWatch Logs for a Windows 2012R2 instance\.

-The CloudWatch Logs agent on Windows \(SSM agent on Windows 2012R2 and Windows 2016 AMIs\) only sends logs after it's started, so any logs that are generated prior to startup aren't sent\.
+The CloudWatch Logs agent on Windows \(SSM agent on Windows 2012R2 and Windows 2016 AMIs\) only sends logs after it's started, so any logs that are generated before startup aren't sent\.
 To work around this, the template helps to ensure that the agent starts before any logs are written by:
 + Configuring the agent setup as the first `config` item in cfn\-init `configSets`\.
 + Using `waitAfterCompletion` to insert a pause after the command that starts the agent\.